-- an effective Child Protection Policy. - a Staff Code of Conduct which includes: acceptable use of technology, staff/student relationships and communications including the use of social media.

-11.2 The Trust Body will ensure Joseph Leckie Academy has in place the appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future.

-11.3 The Trust Body will ensure Joseph Leckie Academy contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
+- an effective Child Protection Policy. - a Staff Code of Conduct which includes: acceptable use of technology, staff/student relationships and communications including the use of social media. - 11.2 The Trust Board will ensure Joseph Leckie Academy has in place the appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future. - 11.3 The Trust Board will ensure Joseph Leckie Academy contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
 Joseph Leckie Academy will work with Children's Services, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.

-11.4 The Trust Body will ensure that our safeguarding arrangements consider the procedures and practice of the Local Authority.
-This includes the requirement under Section 175/Section 157 of the Education Act 2002 which placed a duty on:

-- The Trust Bodies of schools to have arrangements for safeguarding and promoting the welfare of children in place. - The Local Authority to monitor compliance of maintained schools.

-11.5 The Trust Body recognises the expertise staff build by undertaking safeguarding training and managing safeguarding concerns daily and all staff can contribute to safeguarding arrangements and the Child Protection Policy.

-11.6 The Trust Body will ensure children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.

-11.7 The Trust Body will ensure there are procedures in place to handle allegations against teachers, Principal, support staff, volunteers, and visitors.

-11.8 The Trust Body will ensure that all staff members undergo safeguarding and child protection training at Staff Induction.
-The training will be regularly updated, and the induction and training will be in line with advice from Walsall Safeguarding Partnership.

-11.9 The Trust Body will review the Child Protection Policy annually.

-11.10 The Nominated Trustee for safeguarding in the Academy is Father M McIntyre.
-He is responsible for liaising with the Principal and Designated Safeguarding Lead and Deputy Designated

-Safeguarding Leads across all matters regarding child protection issues.
-The role is strategic rather than operational - he will not be involved in concerns about individual students.

-11.11 Mrs L Ingram (the Chair Trustee) is nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against the Principal.
+- 11.4 The Trust Board will ensure that our safeguarding arrangements consider the procedures and practice of the Local Authority.
+This includes the requirement under Section 175/Section 157 of the Education Act 2002 which placed a duty on: - The Trust Bodies of schools to have arrangements for safeguarding and promoting the welfare of children in place. - The Local Authority to monitor compliance of maintained schools. - 11.5 Our Trust Board is aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements specified on page 42 of our policy. - 11.6 The Trust Board recognises the expertise staff build by undertaking safeguarding training and managing safeguarding concerns daily and all staff can contribute to safeguarding arrangements and the Child Protection Policy. - 11.7 The Trust Board will ensure children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum. - 11.8 The Trust Board will ensure there are procedures in place to handle allegations against teachers, Principal, support staff, volunteers, and visitors. - 11.9 The Trust Board will ensure that all staff members undergo safeguarding and child protection training at Staff Induction.
+The training will be regularly updated, and the induction and training will be in line with advice from Walsall Safeguarding Partnership. - 11.10 The Trust Board will review the Child Protection Policy annually. - 11.11 The Nominated Trustee for safeguarding in the Academy is Father M McIntyre.
+He is responsible for liaising with the Principal and Designated Safeguarding Lead and Deputy Designated Safeguarding Leads across all matters regarding child protection issues.
+The role is strategic rather than operational he will not be involved in concerns about individual students. - 11.12 Mrs L Ingram (the Chair Trustee) is nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against the Principal.